Political, economic and trade information

 Australia and Timor-Leste also agreed to continue constructive discussions on the development of the Greater Sunrise resource, noting its importance for Timor-Leste's prosperity.

-On 30-31 August 2019 Prime Minister Scott Morrison and Foreign Minister Marise Payne visited Dili to participate in Timor-Leste's commemorations of the 20th anniversary of the Popular Consultation that led to Timor-Leste's independence.
+On 30-31 August 2019 then Prime Minister Scott Morrison and then Foreign Minister Marise Payne visited Dili to participate in Timor-Leste's commemorations of the 20th anniversary of the Popular Consultation that led to Timor-Leste's independence.
 This was the first visit by an Australian Prime Minister to Timor-Leste in more than a decade.

 During the visit, the Prime Minister and Prime Minister Taur Matan Ruak exchanged diplomatic notes that brought into force our historic Maritime Boundary Treaty.